Keto vs Mediterranean Diet: Which Wins?

 The Mediterranean diet is a pattern of eating based on the traditional cuisine of the countries bordering the Mediterranean Sea (Spain, Southern France, Albania, Greece, Turkey, and Morocco).

-It’s therefore typically high in fish and seafood, fruit, whole grains, vegetables, beans, nuts, seeds, and olive oil.
+It’s typically high in fish and seafood, fruit, whole grains, vegetables, beans, nuts, seeds, and olive oil.
 Small quantities of lean meats and wine are also included, but the ingredients are all fresh, so processed foods are highly discouraged.

 The Mediterranean diet’s benefits include improved heart, cognitive, and gut health.
 Studies also suggest that this program may even help with anxiety and depression.